CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 The statsd server listens on port `8125`.
 You can send metrics using regular statsd protocol or using an advanced one [as described here](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd#influx-statsd).

 We also support Prometheus metrics collection.
 By default our agent collects exposed metrics on `localhost:9100/metrics`.
+Then those collected metrics names are all prefixed by `prometheus.`.

 If needed, you can override those settings with the two following environment variables: